new-black/Assertive/README.md

 ### Multiple assertions

-It's possible to use multiple related assertions in the same statement, which makes for clearer and shorter code.
+It's possible to write multiple related assertions in the same statement, which makes for clearer and shorter code.

 For example: